Sued By Debt Collectors Or Looking To Settle?

 In New York, New Jersey, and Pennsylvania thousands of debt lawsuits are filed by creditors and debt-buyers every month.
-Whether you have been sued by a credit card company, bank, credit union or debt-buyer, it is crucial to respond to the lawsuit in the correct manner and in the short time-frame allowed by law.
+Whether you have been sued by a credit card company, bank, credit union or debt-buyer, it is crucial to respond to the debt lawsuit in the correct manner and in the short time-frame allowed by law.
 Failing to make the correct arguments can cause you to lose your case as soon as it starts and can potentially cost you thousands of dollars (or more) in the long-run.

 Our debt attorneys are extremely well-versed in debt defense laws, the legal process and the various deadlines involved and will take the time to carefully explain everything to you.
 Together, our law firm will fight to save you as much money as possible, while limiting damage to your credit reports and eliminating the worry and fear associated with taking your creditor head-on, all by yourself.
 We offer extremely low rates because we believe everyone should be able to afford quality legal representation.